 This app is designed to measure actual battery usage with data derived from the battery charge controller.
 Android calculates battery usage from device manufacturers, but this app also measures battery capacity.
 It uses the charge alarm to enhance life span, determines wear on the battery with each charge, calculates discharge speed and battery consumption per app, and quantifies how long it takes before your battery will charge.

 This app gives you an overview of your battery’s overall health and status, with data that includes the percentage of battery power, temperature, and capacity.
 A battery cooler feature keeps your phone cool by lowering the temperature of your battery and slowing power consumption.
 It also lets you choose personalized battery saver profiles to customize settings specifically for the way you use your phone.

 This app manages which features are using power, documents their usage, and maximizes your phone’s battery performance.
 When you plug your phone in, the app can show you the estimated time left until charging is complete.
-It also displays battery status, temperature, health, voltage, power profile graph, customizable power saving mode, battery saver with optimization, and more.
+It also displays battery status, temperature, health, voltage, and a power profile graph.
+Features include customizable power saving mode, battery saver with optimization, and more.